ryanboldi/ryanboldi.github.io/projects/steering-neat.md

+---
+layout: post
-# Steering NEAT
+title: Steering NEAT
-Using neuroevolution of augmenting topologies to train creatures to steer around obsticles, reaching a goal.
+subtitle: Using neuroevolution of augmenting topologies to train creatures to steer around obsticles, reaching a goal.
+---

 [See the details of the project and train them on your own computer :)](https://ryanboldi.github.io/Steering-NEAT/)

 ## Result after a few generations: